whymranderson/xelatex/GyroDocs/UpdateLog.rst

 Updates and changelog
 =====================

+2016/11
+   Mission accomplished on ASUS pad rotation visualization on OpenGL.
+Really hyped.
+The result is actually quite good.
+Best app communication speed setting is medium.
+OpenGL movie plays so smooth.
+And drift error or accuracy is actually not bad at all.
+Use high(game) speed will have some lagging occured, will look into it later.

+2016/10
+   GUI program underwent major upgrade.
+Need more elaboration here...

 2016/8/26
    Progress on OpenGL ASUS gyro sensor animation.
 Completed the integration of socket receiving angular velocity data to OpenGL animation module.
 Also